Stephanie McMahon: Sporadic appearances (2018–present)

 At WrestleMania XL, Stephanie made an unannounced return at the start of the show on Night 2 to welcome all fans in attendance.
-This was her first appearance since her father's resignation as chairman of the newly formed TKO Group Holdings, formed between the merger of the WWE and UFC in September 2023, amidst the controversial sex trafficking scandal involving a former WWE employee.
-She then announced the draft picks during the 2024 WWE Draft in late April 2024.

-At SummerSlam in August 2024, Stephanie was in attendance at ringside among the fans watching the event.
-In the post-event press conference, Triple H confirmed that she is not currently in a position within the company but is not ruling out a return.
+It was her first appearance since her father's resignation as chairman of the newly formed TKO Group Holdings, formed by the merger of the WWE and UFC in September 2023, amidst the controversial sex trafficking scandal involving a former WWE employee.
+She announced the draft picks during the 2024 WWE Draft in late April 2024.
+At SummerSlam in August 2024, Stephanie was in attendance among fans at ringside.
+In the post-event press conference, Triple H confirmed that she is not currently in a position within the company but did not rule out a return.
 At Evolution 2025, Stephanie was in attendance as Joe Tessitore's co-host for the event.

 At Wrestlepalooza 2025, The Undertaker announced Stephanie as the first inductee into the 2026 WWE Hall of Fame.
+Stephanie was host of Saturday Night's Main Event XLIII as Joe Tessitore was unable to reach the venue due to the January 2026 North American winter storm.
+She would be inducted into the WWE Hall of Fame in April 2026.